 - Heavy binge drinking is defined as 3 or more episodes in a 2-week period.

-Keep in mind that these teens aren’t sitting around sipping their drinks.
+Keep in mind that these young adults binge drinking aren’t just sitting around sipping their drinks.
 They’re gulping them.
 And the average binge drinker consumes a lot more than the 4 or 5 drinks mentioned above.

 Why Do Young People Binge Drink?